 420(G).
 EUROPEAN HISTORY SEMINAR.
 (3, 0, 3).
 Content varies.
 May be repeated for a total of 6 hours.
-Alternate subtitles will appear on student's transcript.
+Intensive reading and discussion seminar that examines a specific era, issue, or theme in European history.
+Alternate subtitles appear on students' transcripts.

 430(G).
 AMERICAN HISTORY SEMINAR.
 (3, 0, 3).
 Content varies.
 May be repeated for a total of 6 hours.
-Alternate subtitles will appear on student's transcript.
+Intensive reading and discussion seminar that examines a specific era, issue, or theme in United States history.
+Alternate subtitles will appear on students' transcripts.

 440(G).
 LATIN AMERICAN HISTORY SEMINAR.
 (3, 0, 3).
 Content varies.
 May be repeated for a total of 6 hours.
-Alternate subtitles will appear on student's transcript.
+Intensive reading and discussion seminar that examines a specific era, issue, or theme in Latin American history.
+Alternate subtitles will appear on students' transcripts.